eschlange/prim-front-end/README.md

-<h1>MACS</h1>
+<h1>prim-front-end</h1>
-<p>MACS is a simple enrollment site designed to collect information for users that wish to take part in various studies.</p>
+<p>Prim front end is a simple enrollment web application, designed to collect information for users that wish to take part in various studies.</p>